shizgnit/asuka/README.md

     OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 316:

-    Deleting unknown formatting code A<>